Table of Contents

 M6.
 Insecure Authorization

-Example attack scenario – Insecure authorization
+Example attack scenario – Insecure authorization shown below:

 A user submitting an API request to backend rest API includes a userID and an OAuth token.
 The user includes their user ID and access token as a request header, and the application verifies the bearer token without validating the user ID associated with the bearer token.
 Due to this situation, the user can change the user ID and obtain other user-submitted information as part of this API request.